osmhpi/stallgov-docs/Future-Work.md

 Therefore we currently cannot replicate the same heuristic on our available AMD CPUs.

 We are still working on evaluating the available counters on AMD - see the [appropriate Counters](Counters AMD) page.

+## Automatic Calibration

+Currently memutil still needs to be calibrated for each machine manually.
+This process is tedious, error prone and imprecise.
+Ideally, memutil would automatically calibrate itself for the system it is running on.
+For this, a list of predefined workloads could be run to measure the l2stalls/cycle as well as IPC on the current machine.
+The heuristic values could then be adapted as indicated by the measurements.
+Even better would be to continually measure the effects of memutil on power consumption and improve the heuristic parameters on-the-fly.